MonMog/MonMog/README.md

 I'm a computer engineering student, planning to graduate in early 2027 with a concentration in robotics.
 I’m driven by my passion for learning.
 I enjoy delving into programming, with a strong curiosity for both software and hardware.
 I also enjoy hands-on work with Arduinos and Raspberry Pis.
 When I take on a new topic, I’m fully committed to diving deep and making sure I understand the ins and outs of it.

 ## Projects
-- Current Projects:
+- Current Project(s):
-  -  Incorporating mySQL into my web based chat room hosted on Oracle Cloud.
+  -  Customizing the UI of my website

 - Previous Projects:
   -   Made a Generative Adversarial Network in Python using Tensorflow, Numpy and matplotlib to produce fake photos of cats from a dataset.